smattymatty/mathew-storm-site/blog_content/Governance/fuck-the-facade.md

 ### The Comfortable Slide into Corporate Capture

-Watch any open source project grow and you'll see the pattern: early discussions are raw, honest, sometimes harsh but always clear.
-Then comes the first corporate sponsor.
-Now "I disagree" needs three paragraphs of cushioning.
-A few years later, the governance docs require a law degree, and nobody remembers why they started the project in the first place.
+Watch any democratic institution age: early town halls were messy but clear.
+Now city council meetings require lawyers.
+Open source projects that started with "this sucks, fix it" now need three committees to change a variable name.
 This isn't evolution; it's decay.
-Each layer of corporate language is another step away from the humans the community is supposedly serves.

 ## IV.
 The Cost of Comfortable Lies vs Uncomfortable Truths